 Aji Mirasol Chiles, the dried form of the Aji Amarillo, are a unique chile pepper absent from the arsenal of many chefs.
 A staple of Peruvian cuisine, their uniquely fruity flavor make Aji Mirasols a versatile pepper; great in a wide variety of dishes, but especially salsa.
-You can use this salsa as a dip with tortilla or cassava chips, but it’s even better served with grilled meat or seafood.
-Aji Mirasol Salsa is the perfect accompaniment for anticuchos, the grilled meat kebabs that are classic Peruvian street food.
 The combination of fresh citrus, cilantro and the slightly spicy Aji Mirasol chiles just begs to be eaten with grilled halibut, shrimp, chicken, pork or goat.
 Try some at your next barbecue and wow your guests with one-of-a-kind South American flair!

 - 1 teaspoon Murray River flake salt, plus additional to taste

 - 3 tablespoons olive oil

 - 4 tablespoons fresh lime juice

 - 2 teaspoons fresh cilantro, chopped